A Home Defibrillator: The life-saving tool all families need

 - When do you need pediatric electrode pads?
 This guide explains the different types of electrode pads for AEDs.

-Frequently Asked Questions about Buying an AED for Personal Use
+FAQs About Buying an AED for Personal Use

 AEDs are an important part of home safety, so make sure you’re informed before buying a portable defibrillator!